christophevg/christophe.vg/makes/_posts/2016-12-01-Connected-Lightbulb.md

 So computers no longer need humans and can now also be useful to things ... that in their turn are useful to humans, who communicate with these things using ... computers.
 So in the end nothing has changed, just the scale and the number of applications.
 That's (probably - because I haven't had the luck to attend one of Anthony's team building events) the story Anthony tells the team that needs building.

-Next up: the actual building: Everybody, divided into groups gets an internet connected lightbulb.
-Using the wonderfully simple [If This Then That (IFTTT)](http://ifttt.com) all groups are soon working as teams, making sure that the lightbulb turns red when a new email arrives.
+Next up: the actual building: Everybody, divided into groups, gets an internet connected lightbulb.
+Using the wonderfully simple {% include external link="http://ifttt.com" title="If This Then That" %} all groups are soon working as teams, making sure that the lightbulb turns red when a new email arrives.
 Yeah, team!

-So to host these team building events, he needed internet-connected lightbulbs.
-[Philips Hue](http://meethue.com) I hear you say?
+So to host these team building events, he needed internet-connected lightbulbs. {% include external link="http://meethue.com" title="Philips Hue" %} I hear you say?
 Yeah right... a single lamp costs about &euro;60 and you still need a "starter kit" first, which apparently starts somewhere around the same price.
 The latter comes with a "bridge", so internet-connected ... _naah_.

 # Version 1 - The Mock-up

-Having been playing with [Particle Photons](https://www.particle.io/products/hardware/photon-wifi-dev-kit) he thought that combining that with an [Adafruit Neopixel 24](https://www.adafruit.com/product/1586) would basically provide him with an actual, basic "internet-connected light(bulb)".
+Having been playing with {% include external link="https://www.particle.io/products/hardware/photon-wifi-dev-kit" title="Particle Photons" %} he thought that combining that with an {% include external link="https://www.adafruit.com/product/1586" title="Adafruit Neopixel 24" %} would basically provide him with an actual, basic "internet-connected light(bulb)".
 Even more, the Photon costs about &euro;20 and the Neopixel ring about &euro;17.
 Which together is even way below the price of a single Hue lamp.
 With about &euro;23 to spare on a bulb-like enclosure and converter from 220V to 5V, even a single production item would be cheaper than the existing _sort-of-solution_.

-In Belgium, our country, we have this wonderful store, [Action](http://www.action.be).
+In Belgium, our country, we have this wonderful store, {% include external link="http://www.action.be" title="Action" %}.
 They sell all sort of cheap-ass things, thus often a dream-come true for makers.
 One of the items they offer is a LED disco light bulb.
 It's basically 3 LEDs in series, powered by a converter bringing down 220V to around 8V and a small motor to make the facet-dome rotate.
 They sell this at about &euro;3!
 (I kid you not.)
 So open it and throw everything out, just keeping the enclosure.

 As a quick solution to the power conversion, Anthony took an Apple USB charger and ripped it apart, to fit it in the bulb, using USB connectors to wire it to the Photon, and the Neopixel ring.